clcoffey/innershift.github.io/content/english/blog/25-11-04-Herd-Morality.md

 ---

 ### A Gentle Next Step

+The shift is not about making noise; it begins with refusal.
+You refuse to shrink to fit, and you refuse to betray your truth.

 If you’re ready to stop performing and start living from your center, I invite you to a **90-minute Alignment Call** — a donation-based session to explore your authentic energy.